Information for Authors

 Peer Review Policy

-Submissions to the Yearbook by contributors to the parallel sessions, authors of disputations, commentaries and critical notes are blind-reviewed.
+Submissions to Baltic International Yearbook of Cognition, Logic and Communication by contributors to the parallel sessions, authors of disputations, commentaries and critical notes are blind-reviewed.

 Information for Authors